MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anonymizer.md

         ![Anonymize bulk resolve.](media/anonymize-bulk-resolve.png)

-    1. Click **Deanonymize user**.
+    1. Select **Deanonymize user**.
-    1. In the pop-up, enter the justification for resolving the username and then click **Resolve**.
+    1. In the pop-up, enter the justification for resolving the username and then select **Resolve**.
 In the relevant rows, the resolved usernames are displayed.

         > [!NOTE]
         > This action is audited.